Garage Door Cable Repair in Berkeley, CA

 Same-day cable repair and replacement service

-The table below shows typical price ranges for garage door cable repair in the San Mateo area.
-Your actual cost depends on the type of cable system, door weight, and whether additional components like drums or bottom brackets need replacement.
+Here's what cable repair runs in the Berkeley area.
+Your exact cost depends on the cable system, the door's weight, and whether the drums or bottom brackets need replacing too.

 | Repair Type | Price Range |